heristop/heristop.github.io/docs/gardener-ai.md

 The last rake ends its turn.
 The terrain, player tile, discoveries, supply rules and attack behavior retain their existing protections.

+The whole-turn planning changes on this branch are experimental.
+The expanded final audit below did not pass promotion, so they are not ready to merge.
+Numeric weights remain unchanged and the promotion checks have not been relaxed.

 ## Decisions during play

 1. Rank goals by actual walking distance, then by the player's paving cost.